rhutkovich/DrinkBeer/README.md

 Drink Beer by Lekavar, updated and slightly customized by ClockwerkKaiser.

 Customizations:
-- Drunk StatusEffect timers have been reverse and slightly lowered.
+- Drunk StatusEffect timers have been reversed and slightly lowered.
 1 Beer grants 30ish seconds of Drunk I. 5 Beers grants 2.3 minutes of Drunk V.
 - (WIP) Hungover StatusEffect.
 Incentivises Drunk players to "Sleep it off" by instantly removing the negative status effects of Drunk on Sleep.
 However, the player wakes up with a Hangover (currently just Slowness II.
 Higher levels of Drunk result in longer Hangovers.
 - Replaced depreciated code for ease of future updating.
 - Various crash fixes.